noirello/bonsai/docs/advanced.rst

 The DIGEST-MD5 and the NTLM mechanisms are challenge-response based authentications.
 Nowadays they are considered as weak security protocols, but still popular ones.
 An example of using NTLM::

-    >>> client.set_credentials("NTLM", ("user", "secret", None, None))
+    >>> client.set_credentials("NTLM", "user", "secret")
     >>> client.connect().whoami()
     "dn:cn=user,dc=bonsai,dc=test"

-The credentials consist of a username, a password, an optional realm name and an optional authorization ID.
-Using an authorization ID during the bind only useful for DIGEST-MD5, NTLM does not support it.
+The credentials consist of a username and a password, just like for the simple authenticaton.
+When using DIGEST-MD5 you can also use an authorization ID during the bind to perform operation under the authority of a different identity afterwards, if the necessary rights are granted for you.
+NTLM does not support this functionality.

-    >>> client.set_credentials("DIGEST-MD5", ("user", "secret", None, "u:root"))
+    >>> client.set_credentials("DIGEST-MD5", "user", "secret", authz_id="u:root")
     >>> client.connect().whoami()
     "dn:cn=admin,dc=bonsai,dc=test"